smartmeio/arancino-daemon/docs/TRANSMITTER.md

 ## Introduction

-From version `2.4.0` a new component has been introduced in Arancino Module called *Transmitter*.
+From version `2.4.0` a new component has been introduced in Arancino Daemon called *Transmitter*.
 Transmitter works to get Times Series data from Redis and send them outside the edge devices.

 Transmitter is composed of three main parts: _Reader_, _Parser_, _Sender_, that runs sequentially.
 Each part can be configured separately, but only _Parser_ and _Sender_ can be extended and customized.